-The following table sets forth information with respect to the beneficial ownership of our common stock as of November 5, 2021 by:
+The following table sets forth information with respect to the beneficial ownership of our common stock as of the Record Date by:

-- each person known by us to beneficially own more than 5.0% of our common stock; - each of our directors and nominees; - each of the named executive officers of the Company; and - all of our directors and executive officers as a group.
+- each person known by us to beneficially own more than 5.0% of our common stock;

+- each of our directors and nominees;

+- each of our current executive officers;

+- each of our named executive officers; and

+- all of our directors and executive officers as a group.

-The percentages of common stock beneficially owned are reported on the basis of regulations of the SEC governing the determination of beneficial ownership of securities.
+The number and percentages of common stock beneficially owned are reported on the basis of regulations of the SEC governing the determination of beneficial ownership of securities.
 Under the rules of the SEC, a person is deemed to be a beneficial owner of a security if that person has or shares voting power, which includes the power to vote or to direct the voting of the security, or investment power, which includes the power to dispose of or to direct the disposition of the security.
+In computing the number of shares of common stock beneficially owned by a person and the percentage ownership of that person, we consider all shares of unvested restricted stock to be outstanding because the holders of unvested restricted stock have the right to vote such stock.
 Except as indicated in the footnotes to this table, each beneficial owner named in the table below has sole voting and sole investment power with respect to all shares beneficially owned and each person's address, unless otherwise specified in the notes below, is c/o AYRO, Inc., 900 E. Old Settlers Boulevard, Suite 100, Round Rock, Texas 78664.
-As of November 5, 2021, we had 36,866,956 shares of common stock outstanding.
+As of the Record Date, we had 37,131,380 shares of common stock outstanding.

-Number of Shares Beneficially Percentage Beneficially
+Number of Shares Percentage

+Beneficially Beneficially

 Name of Beneficial Owner Owned (1) Owned (1)

 Beneficial Owners of 5% or More of Our Common Stock

-Alpha Capital Anstalt (2) 3,683,009 9.99%
+Alpha Capital Anstalt (2) 2,296,073 6.2%

-Invesco Ltd. (3) 2,215,172 6.0%

-Richard Abbe (4) 2,957,574 8.0%
+Richard Abbe (3) 3,113,403 8.4%

-Named Executive Officers and Directors
+Current Executive Officers, Named Executive Officers and Directors

-George Devlin (5) 70,160 %
+George Devlin (4) 121,636 %

-Sebastian Giordano (6) 109,801 %
+Sebastian Giordano (5) 135,839 0/0

-Brian Groh (7) 59,755 %
+David E. Hollingsworth - %

-Zvi Joseph (8) 97,873 %
+Zvi Joseph (6) 128,373 %

-Rodney C. Keller, Jr. (9) 1,072,104 2.9%
+Rodney C. Keller, Jr. (7) 420,854 1.1%

-Richard Perley (10) 93,840 %
+Richard Perley (8) 59,752 0/0

-Joshua Silverman (11) 164,547 %
+Joshua Silverman (9) 237,169 0/0

-Greg Schiffman (12) 100,235 %
+Greg Schiffman (10) 129,859 0/0

-Curtis Smith (13) 225,316 %
+Curtis Smith (11) 225,313 0/0

-Wayne R. Walker (14) 21,125 %
+Wayne R. Walker (12) 85,004 %/0

+Thomas M. Wittenschlaeger (13) 50,000 %

-All Current Executive Officers and Directors as a Group 2,014,756 5.4
+All Current Executive Officers and Directors as a Group 887,880 2.4%